stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 of it's [many faults](https://www.youtube.com/watch?v=WipM3SAYqK4), the only OS that I feel any loyalty towards is Linux.

-Since I started using the MacBook for work, I realized something that makes choosing between MacOS and Windows a bit easier.
+Since I started using the MacBook, I realized something that makes choosing between MacOS and Windows a bit easier.
 MacOS naively supports some of the basic Emacs keybindings when editing text fields.
 I discovered it when I was editing a Google Doc and reflexively pressed `Ctrl-p` to move the cursor up a line *and it worked*.
 Suddenly the clouds